Robert Clewis, PhD

 Robert R. Clewis teaches philosophy at Gwynedd Mercy University and is director of the Honors Program.
 He earned a BA summa cum laude from Wake Forest University with a double major in philosophy and French (Honors in philosophy, Phi Beta Kappa), MA from the University of Bologna, and PhD from Boston College.
 He specializes in the philosophy of emotion, aesthetics, and Kant.
 During 2019/20, he will be on sabbatical and research leave, supported in part by a grant by the American Council of Learned Societies.

 His article, "Beauty and Utility in Kant's Aesthetics," was awarded the 2018 Wilfrid Sellars Prize by the North American Kant Society.
 He was awarded an Alexander von Humboldt Fellowship for Experienced Researchers, which he used to carry out research at the University of Munich (LMU).
 He received the Kristeller-Popkin Travel Fellowship of the Journal of the History of Philosophy and has had research fellowships in Germany (Tuebingen) and Vienna (Institute of Human Sciences).

-He is currently developing two kinds of projects in his teaching and research.
+He is currently developing three kinds of projects in his teaching and research.
 The first, The Origins of Kant's Aesthetics, examines Kant's philosophical development and the influence of eighteenth-century European writers.
 The project highlights the philosophical value of this period in the history of aesthetics.
 A second project involves the editing and translation of philosophical works in German, French, and Italian during the modern period.
 A third, interdisciplinary project, involves philosophical contributions to cognitive scientists and psychologists conducting empirical research on the experiences of awe and the sublime.
-Students interested in either of these are encouraged to contact him.
+Students interested in any of these are encouraged to contact him.